 The Center for AI Safety (CAIS — pronounced 'case') is a San Francisco-based research and field-building nonprofit.
 We believe that artificial intelligence (AI) has the potential to profoundly benefit the world, provided that we can develop and use it safely.
-Our mission is to reduce societal-scale risks associated with AI by advancing safety research, building the field of AI safety researchers, and promoting safety standards.
+However, in contrast to the dramatic progress in AI, many basic problems in AI safety have yet to be solved.
+Our mission is to reduce societal-scale risks associated with AI by conducting safety research, building the field of AI safety researchers, and advocating for safety standards.

 Enabling ML safety research at scale